A Novel Joint Angle-Range-Velocity Estimation Method for MIMO-OFDM ISAC Systems: Joint Angle-Range-Velocity Estimation

-Now we clearly see that the sequence $\{y_{i,l}(n_\text{a}),~\forall i\}$ or $\{y_{i,l}(n_\text{a}),~\forall l\}$ is composed of $Q_{n_\text{a}}$ sinusoidal functions whose digital frequencies are determined by the range $d_q$ or the velocity $v_q$ of the target.
-Therefore, it is easy to conduct spectrum analysis along the delay and Doppler dimensions and then jointly estimate the desired angle-range-velocity information, which is presented in the next subsection.
+{where the special case with $\mathbf{a}^H(\theta_{n_\mathrm{a}})\mathbf{x}_i[l] = 0$ can be ignored without influencing the result.} Now we clearly see from equation (\ref{concrete signal of step2}) that the resulting sequences obtained along the fast-time dimension $\{y_{i,l}(n_\text{a}),~\forall i\}$ or the slow-time dimension $\{y_{i,l}(n_\text{a}),~\forall l\}$ are composed of $Q_{n_\text{a}}$ sinusoidal functions whose frequencies are determined by the range $R_q$ or the velocity $v_q$.
+Thus, it is straightforward to perform spectral analysis along the two dimensions and jointly estimate the desired angle-range-velocity information, as presented in the next subsection.

-\subsection{Step 3: Spectrum Analysis along the Delay and Doppler Dimensions and Joint Estimation}
+\subsection{Step 3: Spectral Analysis along the Fast- and Slow-Time Dimensions and Joint Estimation}

-Given the sequence $y_{i,l}(n_\text{a})$, $\forall n_\mathrm{a}$, $\forall i$, $\forall l$ in (\ref{concrete signal of step2}), the angle-range-velocity information of potential targets can be jointly extracted via spectrum analysis.
-For the sequences in the $n_\text{a}$-th angular bin, we observe that the result $y_{i,l}(n_\text{a})$ is composed of $Q_{n_\text{a}}$ sinusoidal functions with the range-dependent frequency $\omega_\mathrm{d}(d_q)$ and the velocity-dependent frequency $\omega_\mathrm{v}(v_q)$ along the delay and Doppler dimensions, respectively.
-Therefore, a 2-dimensional DFT operation is employed along these two dimensions to extract the characteristics of echo signals in different range and Doppler bins.
+In this section, we show how to employ a 2D-DFT operation along the fast- and slow-time dimensions of the signal in (\ref{signal of step2}) to extract the echo signals into different range and Doppler bins.
+Then, together with the previously obtained angular spectrum, a joint angle-range-velocity estimation from the three dimensions is proposed.